openstack-archive/networking-ovn/doc/source/testing.rst

     --provider:network_type vlan \
     --provider:segmentation_id 101

-Observe that the OVN ML2 driver created a special logical port of type localnet on the logical switch to model the connection to the physical network.
+Observe that the OVN ML2 driver created a special logical switch port of type localnet on the logical switch to model the connection to the physical network.

 ::

     $ ovn-nbctl show
     ...
-     lswitch 5bbccbbd-f5ca-411b-bad9-01095d6f1316 (neutron-729dbbee-db84-4a3d-afc3-82c0b3701074)
+     switch 5bbccbbd-f5ca-411b-bad9-01095d6f1316 (neutron-729dbbee-db84-4a3d-afc3-82c0b3701074)
-         lport provnet-729dbbee-db84-4a3d-afc3-82c0b3701074
+         port provnet-729dbbee-db84-4a3d-afc3-82c0b3701074
              addresses: ["unknown"]
     ...